Join the Sustainable Optoelectronics Research Group

 Until vacancy is filled.

-3. PhD Studentship in Solar-Driven Hydrogen Generation
+3. PhD Opportunity in Solar-Driven Hydrogen Generation

 In this project, we aim to develop next-generation photovoltaic-electrochemical systems that harness solar energy to drive efficient and sustainable hydrogen production.
 By integrating printable optoelectronic materials, we seek to enhance the scalability, affordability, and environmental impact of hydrogen generation for a clean energy future.